 This presentation contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 Any statements about our expectations, beliefs, plans, predictions, forecasts, objectives, assumptions or future events or performance are not historical facts and may be forward-looking.
 You can identify forward-looking statements by the use of forward -looking terminology such as "may," "could," "should," "would," "believe," "anticipate," "estimate," "expect," "intend," "plans," "projects," "outlook" and similar words or expressions that are predictions of or indicate future events or trends and that do not relate solely to historical matters.
 You can also identify forward-looking statements by discussions of strategy, plans or intentions.
 Forward-looking statements involve numerous risks and uncertainties and you should not rely on them as predictions of future events.
 Forward-looking statements depend on assumptions, data or methods that may be incorrect or imprecise and we may not be able to realize them.
 We do not guarantee that the transactions and events described will happen as described (or that they will happen at all).
-Certain factors that could affect our future results and cause actual results to differ materially from those expressed in the forward-looking statements include, but are not limited to whether the Company can: successfully implement its growth strategy, including identifying acquisition targets and consummating suitable acquisitions; continue to sustain internal growth rate; provide competitive products and services that appeal to its customers and target market; continue to sustain internal growth rate; provide competitive products and services to eperformance goals.
-Other risks include, but are not limited to: the possibility that credit quality could deteriorate; actions of competitors; changes in laws and regulations (including changes in governmental interpretations of regulations; and changes in accounting standards); economic conditions, including
+Certain factors that could affect our future results and cause actual results to differ materially from those expressed in the forward-looking statements include, but are not limited to whether the Company can: successfully implement its growth strategy, including identifying acquisition targets and consummating suitable acquisitions; continue to sustain internal growth rate; provide competitive products and services that appeal to its customers and target market; continue to have access to debt and equity capital markets; and achieve its performance goals.
+Other risks include, but are not limited to: the possibility that credit quality could deteriorate; actions of competitors; changes in laws and regulations (including changes in governmental interpretations of regulations and changes in accounting standards); economic conditions, including currency rate fluctuations and interest rate fluctuations; and weather.